How Many Calories Do You Burn in a Sauna

 The Hot List: Sauna Benefits Unwrapped

 • 1.
-Boost Your Burn: Just 30 minutes of sauna bliss can torch between 300 to 600 calories.
+Boost Your Burn: 30 minutes of sauna bliss can torch between 300 and 600 calories.
 Think of it as a sweat session without the treadmill.

 • 2.
 Heart Hero: Regular sauna visits are like a gym for your heart, improving circulation and potentially lowering heart disease risk, says the Journal of the American Medical Association.